-Alcohol offenses are common charges and at Chambers Law Office, we have represented many clients against charges related to alcohol use or possession, including some of the most common charges such as public intoxication, disorderly conduct, and underage drinking or illegal possession of alcohol by a minor.
+Alcohol charges are quite common and at Chambers Law Office, we have defended many clients against charges related to alcohol use or possession, including some of the most common charges like public intoxication, disorderly conduct, and underage drinking or illegal possession of alcohol by a minor.
 While most cases such as these are filed as misdemeanors, they are still criminal charges and can have serious consequences.
 An experienced attorney can review your case and determine if there are any suppression issues and help you resolve your case, whether that is through a trial, plea or diversion agreement.
-If you or a loved one have been accused of an alcohol related offense, contact Chambers Law Office today.
+If you or a loved alcohol charges in Indianapolis or elsewhere in Indiana, contact Chambers Law Office today.

 Public Intoxication (I.C.
 7.1-5-1-3)